AARNet/Globus-Community/README.md

 ### Slack channel – _coming soon_

-The Globus Community AU Slack channel is where members of the community can connect, collaborate, support each other, and ask for help.
-Whether you’re seeking advice, sharing insights, or engaging in discussions that go beyond broader topics, this is the perfect space to dive deeper into the community’s shared experiences and challenges.
+The Globus Community AU Slack channel offers members a chance to connect, collaborate, or engaging in discussions that go beyond broader topics.
+This is the perfect space to dive deeper into the community’s shared experiences and challenges.

+Join the community Slack channel by sending a request to globus@aarnet.edu.au.

 ### GitHub